Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part1/GitHub-Docker-Runner-Azure-Part1.md

 ENTRYPOINT ["pwsh.exe", ".\\start.ps1"]
 ```

-Let's break down and see what this docker build file will actually do step by step:
+Let's take a closer look and see what this docker build file will actually do, step by step:

 ```dockerfile
 #Win11